uday-globuslive/cronjobs/terminate_k8s_databackup/Readme.md

+# Automating Kubernetes Node Replacement: Backup, Termination, and Restoration with EC2 and Python

 Here's a Python script that does below steps:

 - Automates the entire process of creating backups, draining the Kubernetes node, terminating the instance, restoring data on a new instance, and joining the new node to the Kubernetes cluster.